ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

   example, when minimizing the video to the corner, a custom controls overlay is shown.
 If you don't provide methods to hide and show controls, two sets of controls could be displayed at the same time, which is a poor user experience.

+- `fullscreenenter` and `fullscreenexit` are required for best possible UX.
+For example, for `rotate-to-fullscreen` or the fullscreen button on minimized video.

 #### `postEvent(name)`